 In the NetWitness Core database, the Rules tree holds the main functionality related to managing rules for all Core services that have rules: Concentrators, Decoders, Log Decoders, and Archivers.
-Although you can manage rules in the NetWitness Suite user interface, advanced users may prefer to manage rules using a command line to add, merge, replace, delete, and validate rules on a service.
+Although you can manage rules in the NetWitness Platform user interface, advanced users may prefer to manage rules using a command line to add, merge, replace, delete, and validate rules on a service.
 This section provides a brief overview of the commands and their usage.
 These are the available commands:

 - add - Adds a single rule at the specified position.